Drewrwhite/roll_dice/README.md

 [Flask Deployment](http://swarmgbln.pythonanywhere.com/)
 ## Description

- _Dice roller that uses ASCII diagrams for visualization and randomizes results.
+ _Dice roller that uses dice images for visualization and randomizes results.
 User can choose up to 6 dice to roll.
 This project uses Flask to deploy Python to web and allow user interaction._

 ## Setup/Installation Requirements